-Laying queens may be bought from a queen breeder, or they may be reared by any beekeeper who has a good understanding of bee behaviour, bee handling and beekeeping.
+Laying queens may be bought from a queen breeder, or they may be reared by a beekeeper who has a good understanding of bee behaviour, bee handling and beekeeping.

 Natural queen raising by honey bees

-Queens are raised from the same fertilised female eggs, as are workers bees.
-When newly hatched, a female larva is neither queen or worker caste.
+Queens are raised from the same fertilised female eggs as workers bees.
+A newly hatched female larva is neither queen or worker caste.
 There are small differences in the composition of royal jelly fed to larvae destined to be a queen or a worker.
-The variation in diet occurs from the time of hatching of the larvae.
+The variation in diet starts from the time of larvae hatching.
 On the third day after hatching, a major difference in diet occurs when pollen is included in the diet of female larvae destined to become a worker.

-All this means is that it is important to use larvae under the age of 24 hours when rearing queens.
-Larvae of this age will have had minimal exposure to worker diet.
+It is important to use larvae under the age of 24 hours when rearing queens.
+Larvae of this age will have had minimal exposure to a worker diet.

 Queens are raised by honey bee colonies in specially built queen cells.
-These are near vertical, peanut-shaped beeswax cells that have an opening that faces downwards.
-Queen cells may be found on the edges and/or surface of the comb.
+These are near vertical, peanut-shaped beeswax cells with an opening that faces downwards.
+Queen cells may be found on the edges and surface of the comb.
 They are only built when required and are not always present in the hive.

 Swarming (reproduction) and supersedure (replacement)

-When swarming is to occur, eggs are laid in queen cell cups built by the bees on the surface and/or edge of the comb.
+When swarming is to begin, eggs are laid in queen cell cups built by the bees on the surface or edge of the comb.
 The situation is similar in the case of supersedure where the colony raises only a small number of queens to replace an old or deteriorating queen.